Lake Constance Gardens presents green histories

 Experiencing tradition at first hand – this is something visitors can do on the Farm Garden Route in the Swiss town of Thurgau.
 15 of the lovingly maintained farm gardens show how varied they are.
 Fruit, vegetables and herbs meet ornamental plants, perennials and shrubs.
 Some of the gardens are open to visitors all year round, others can be admired from across the garden fence.
 But the farm gardens open all their doors on their Open Day (in 2022 on 12th June from 10 a.m. until 4 p.m.).

 Four new gardens in 2022

 Herbs in Appenzell - the Appenzeller Alpenbitter - certainly a well-known herbal representative from Eastern Switzerland.
-With the herb house directly on the Landsgemeindeplatz and the stone chrüte shop, other well-known companies have joined the Bodensee Gardens.
+With the Chrüterei shop, an other well-known company has joined the Bodensee Gardens.
 At 1,000 m above sea level well-known public show garden by Alfred Vogel in Teufen rounds off the new Appenzell additions.
 Not far away, the municipality of Mauren has maintained a public herb garden in the center for over 25 years.

 "Be a Mainau gardener for a day…!"
 Offers for garden fans

 The Lake Constance Gardens network offers visitors a cornucopia of the most varied green experiences.
 For example, what about spending a day as a gardener on the most beautiful flower island, the island of Mainau?
 Any visitors who take up the offer to "Be a Mainau gardener for a day …!" can get an exclusive look at the gardens by shadowing one of the gardeners on Mainau.
 For children, the Green School on the island of Mainau offers "Kids Gardening" on specific dates.